adlnet/xAPI-Spec/xAPI-Data.md

 ```

 ###### Group
-This example shows an identified group with members.
+This example shows an Identified Group with members.
 ```
 {
     "name": "Example Group",